 3.15 The previous AMRs reported on a major planning application in Blaenau Gwent which could have had a significant impact on the economic future of the area: the Circuit of Wales, which received outline planning permission in September 2013.
-On the 27th June 2017, the Welsh Government announced the decision not to support the Circuit of Wales project in Ebbw Vale.
-The business case was examined in detail by the Welsh Government where it was decided not to back the project by underwriting it with over £210 million worth of public funds.
-It was decided that the financial risks outweighed the benefits of the project.
-This has raised increased uncertainty over whether the development will come forward.
-The situation will therefore need to be monitored.
+Last year we reported that Welsh Government announced the decision not to support the Circuit of Wales project in Ebbw Vale.
+This raised increased uncertainty over whether the development will come forward.
+The situation remains uncertain and will therefore need to be monitored.